fivequarters/fusebit.io/src/_blog/_posts/grafana-tempo-loki-AWS.md

 We container this application and added it to the `docker-compose` file.
 Because this is within `docker-compose`, the endpoint of each service is not `localhost`, but the container's name within the `docker-compose` definition, which is then resolved via internal internalization DNS within docker.

 In this health check routine, we attempt to access the tempo endpoint and expect a healthy response of `404`; If you consider this insufficient, you can also expose the low-level `docker.sock` to do low-level status checking against it.

-## Before you go...

-Come check out how we are using Grafana in the [Fusebit integration platform](https://manage.fusebit.io/signup?utm_source=aws.amazon.com&utm_medium=referral&utm_campaign=grafana-infra-at-scale), and read tutorial [how to embed Grafana into React](https://fusebit.io/blog/grafana-in-react/?utm_source=github.com&utm_medium=referral&utm_campaign=none).
-If you find this developer content helpful, follow [@fusebitio](https://twitter.com/fusebitio) on Twitter to be notified of our latest articles.